mtiessler/NLP-Introduction/1.Transformer Models/6_Decoder_models.md

 The vector value is the numerical value of the word but **single contextualized**.

-This means that is a representation of the word and the one on the left or on the right (right or left context).
+This means that is a representation of the word and the one on the left or on the right (**right or left context**).
 ![Feature Vectors](Images/3_decoder.png "Feature Vectors")

 It is a **single contextualized** value.
-As a result, the vector holds the word meaning within the text.
+As a result, the vector holds the word meaning only taking into account either the **left or right** context.
 This is thanks to the **masked self-attention mechanism**.
 It uses an additional mask in one of the sides of the word.

 ## Characteristics
 At each stage:
-- **Attention layers** can access **all** the words in the initial sentence
+- **Attention layers** can access **the left or right words** in the initial sentence

-The encoder models are:
+The Decoder models are:
 - Unidirectional context (given a word, it can look at only its right or left words)
 - Autoregressive (uses its pasts outputs as inputs for the following steps)